 2002 – Suzanne Zuniga, AIA, Suzanne researched and wrote a master residential “green” building specification.
 Her project provided specifications, cost data, and local suppliers for alternative systems and materials that are considered to be more sustainable than those commonly used.
 It promotes the growing “green” architecture movement in the Northwest, allowing architects to more readily implement sustainable residential building practices.

 2001 – John Cava, The inaugural VEB Fellowship supported Cava’s research and writing for a monograph on the houses and gardens of noted Portland architect John Yeon.
-The project was intended to produce the first book focused on Yeon, well known for his role in defining the “Northwest Regional Style,” exemplified in the widely recognized Watzek House located on Skyline Drive in Portland.
-The book was to include drawings, photographs, theoretical essays, and analyses of the architecture of Yeon’s houses.
-The project is currently in the publication process.
+The project produced a book focused on Yeon, well known for his role in defining the “Northwest Regional Style,” exemplified in the widely recognized Watzek House located on Skyline Drive in Portland.
+The book, “Of Barns and Palaces,” published in 2020, includes drawings, photographs, theoretical essays, and analyses of the architecture of Yeon’s houses.